mdancho84/mdancho84.github.io/_posts/2021-03-15-introducing-modeltime-h2o.md

 future_prepared_tbl <- bake(prep(recipe_spec), future_tbl)
 {% endhighlight %}

-Finally, we use forecast in our future dataset and visualize the results once we had reffited.
+Finally, we use `modeltime_refit()` to re-train our model on the entire dataset.
+This is a best-practice for improving forecast results.

 {% highlight r %}